CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

             caption="Oh Fido, you look so handsome now." %}
    </figure>

-* Temporary pickups (like money) are now properly cleaned up if there is too many of them, fixing a possible object leak.
+* Temporary pickups (like money) are now properly cleaned up if there are too many of them, fixing a possible object leak.
   This issue, officially fixed in Vice City, is now also resolved in GTA III.
 * Dodo keyboard controls were previously not enabled for all cars when the "Flying Vehicles" cheat was activated.
   This issue, officially fixed in Vice City, is now also resolved in GTA III.